OuadiElfarouki/llama.cpp/README-sycl.md

 |Intel built-in Arc GPU| Support| built-in Arc GPU in Meteor Lake|
 |Intel iGPU| Support| iGPU in i5-1250P, i7-1260P, i7-1165G7|

-*Notes :*
+*Notes:*

 - Device memory can be a limitation when running a large model on an intel GPU.
-The loaded model size, *`llm_load_tensors : buffer_size`*, is displayed in the log when running `./bin/main`
+The loaded model size, *`llm_load_tensors: buffer_size`*, is displayed in the log when running `./bin/main`

 - Please make sure the GPU shared memory from the host is large enough to account for the model's size.
 For e.g. the *llama-2-7b.Q4_0* requires at least 8.0GB for integrated GPUs and 4.0GB for discrete GPUs.